Biden will host Americas summit that focuses on supply chains, migration and new investment

 Treasury Secretary Janet Yellen outlined the Biden administration's goals in a Thursday speech at the Inter-American Development Bank.
 The U.S. wants to diversify supply chains with "trusted partners and allies," a strategy that she said had “tremendous potential benefits for fueling growth in Latin America and the Caribbean."

-Yellen, who regularly talks about her “friendshoring” strategy for increasing supply chain resilience by working primarily with friendly nations as opposed to geopolitical rivals like China, laid out her vision of new U.S. investment in South America at the development bank on Thursday.
+Yellen, who regularly talks about her friendshoring strategy for increasing supply chain resilience by working primarily with friendly nations as opposed to geopolitical rivals like China, laid out her vision of new U.S. investment in South America at the development bank.

 The Inter-American Development Bank, which is the biggest multilateral lender to Latin America, would support new projects through grants, lending and new programs.
 The U.S. is the bank's largest shareholder, with 30% of voting rights.